neiltranterralogic/roku_builder/README.md

 There are a few tools that can be used for testing.
 The testing command will sideload the branch defined in the testing config.
-It will then connect to the device via telnet and look for the following strings and prints everythign inbetween them:
+It will then connect to the device via telnet and look for the following strings and prints everything inbetween them:

 Start delimiter: \*\*\*\*\* STARTING TESTS \*\*\*\*\*